 There’s something eerily fascinating about abandoned places, melancholy reminders of previous eras with seemingly little purpose in the modern world.
 Yet they linger on regardless, empty though very much a part of the built environment.

 Like many ancient lands steeped in history, Scotland is a vast repository of forgotten places that span the centuries.
-From ruined medieval castles and remote ghost villages to foreboding Victorian hospitals, railway stations and the lonely expanses of forgotten wartime airfields, it’s not difficult to see how, over time, myths arise and superstition takes hold.
-As the nights draw in and the shadows lengthen, and Halloween is once again upon us, we set out to document a selection of abandoned places across Scotland, echoes of the country’s rich history and the inspiration for Gothic horror.
+From ruined medieval castles and remote ghost villages to foreboding Victorian hospitals, railway stations and the lonely expanses of forgotten wartime airfields.
+With these dotted across Scotland, it’s easy to see how myths arise and superstition takes hold.

 1. Gartloch Hospital, Glasgow